singh-vikrant/StockCharting/README.md

-# StockCharting
->MYSQL - Create tables and connect
+#MYSQL - Create tables and connect - sql queries given
->Run all services of Spring Boot
+#Run all services of Spring Boot from Backend
->Run Angular Cli in Frontend
+#Run Angular Cli from Frontend
->Visit http://localhost:4200 for Stock Charting App
+#Visit http://localhost:4200 for Stock Charting App
->register 'admin' for admin access
+#register 'admin' for admin access